Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Experimental Results

-We evaluate our SLiM on three large-scale benchmark datasets: NTU RGB+D 60 (NTU-60) \cite{NTU60}, NTU RGB+D 120 (NTU-120) \cite{NTU120}, and PKU-MMD II \cite{PKU}.
-NTU-60 contains 56,880 skeleton sequences across 60 action classes, captured from three distinct camera views.
-It offers two evaluation protocols: Cross-Subject (X-Sub) and Cross-View (X-View).
-NTU-120 extends this to 120 classes and 114,480 samples, featuring Cross-Subject (X-Sub) and Cross-Setup (X-Set) protocols.
-PKU-MMD II encompasses 51 action classes; following standard practice, we utilize the skeleton modality under the Cross-Subject (X-Sub) protocol.
+We evaluate SLiM on three standard skeleton-based action recognition benchmarks: NTU RGB+D 60 (NTU-60) \cite{NTU60}, NTU RGB+D 120 (NTU-120) \cite{NTU120}, and PKU-MMD II \cite{PKU}.
+NTU-60 contains 56,880 skeleton sequences from 60 action classes and provides Cross-Subject (X-Sub) and Cross-View (X-View) protocols.
+NTU-120 extends NTU-60 to 120 classes and 114,480 samples, with Cross-Subject (X-Sub) and Cross-Setup (X-Set) protocols.
+PKU-MMD II contains 51 action classes, and we follow the standard Cross-Subject (X-Sub) protocol.
+Unless otherwise specified, all experiments use only the 3D joint modality, without multi-stream fusion from bone or motion modalities.

-\textbf{Focus on 3D skeleton.} 2D skeleton sequences are typically extracted from images via pre-trained pose estimation networks \cite{HRNet} and inherently represent coordinates on the image plane.
-Consequently, they can easily achieve high performance by being back-projected onto the image space to leverage existing image-domain representations \cite{PoseC3D}.
-In contrast, 3D skeleton data encapsulates the pure geometric structure of human motion.
-Therefore, we focus our evaluation on 3D sequences to rigorously validate the model's intrinsic geometric representation capability without any reliance on such image-domain priors.